rgglez/gofiber-zitadel-middleware/README.md

 * **```Next```** defines a function to skip this middleware when returned true.
 Optional.
 Default: nil
 * **```ProviderUrl```** a string which defines the URL of the Zitadel instance.
 Required.
 * **```ClientID```** a string which defines the ```client_id``` of the application to be used in the validation.
 Required.
 * **```StoreClaimsIndividually```** a boolean which defines if the claims should be stored as key:value pairs in the fiber context.
 Optional.
-Default: false
+Default: false.
-The claims are stored in the fiber context as "claims" by default.
+The whole claims are stored in the fiber context as "claims" by default.

 ## Testing